All Episodes

 I mean, they are the lowest of the low.

-What we're doing to our women, the message being sent here, is that we are dishonorable, degenerate, and cowardly.
+If you touch one, and look what we're doing to ours, what we're doing to our women, the message being sent here is that we are dishonorable, degenerate, and cowardly.

 The fact that they will allow their women and children and elderly, this is what they see, to be treated this way.

-The fact that we will allow our women, and the fact that it can be accomplished by merely launching a few bombers with TNT in their underwear or in their car trunks shows the entire Middle East of America is a society ready to do anything to avoid any conflict or even the smallest risk.
+The fact that we will allow our women, and the fact it can be accomplished by merely launching a few bombers with TNT in their underwear or in their car trunks, shows the entire Middle East that America is a society ready to do anything to avoid any conflict or even the smallest risk.

 This is how they see what we're doing.